AdaCore/spark2014/docs/alfa/ch7.rst

 Packages
 ========

-A package is not by itself in Alfa or not.
-What matters is that it contains the declarations of entities which are in Alfa or not.
+Packages themselves are not classified as being Alfa or non-Alfa.
+Rather, declarations within a package are individually classified as to whether they are in Alfa.

 Private Types and Private Extensions
 ------------------------------------

-The partial view of a private type may in Alfa even if its full view is not in Alfa.
+The partial view of a private type or private extension may be in Alfa even if its full view is not in Alfa.
+The usual rule applies here, so a private type without discriminants is in Alfa, while a private type with discriminants is in Alfa only if its discriminants are in Alfa.

 Type Invariants
 ---------------